Hedgardo Marín

 Hedgardo Marín Arroyo (born 21 February 1993) is a Mexican professional footballer who plays as a centre-back.

 Club career

 Guadalajara

 Marin joined Guadalajara's youth academy in 2008.
 He continued through Chivas Youth Academy successfully playing through Chivas ranks from U-17 and U-20.
 Until finally reaching the first team, Ricardo La Volpe being the coach promoting Marin to first team in 2013.

 He made his official debut under Argentine coach Ricardo La Volpe as a starter in a game against Monterrey on 27 April 2014 which he played all 90 minutes.

 Zacatecas

+On 21 July 2019, Marín joined Ascenso MX club Mineros de Zacatecas on a one-year loan.

 FC Juárez

 On 10 July 2020 it was announced that Marin would join FC Juárez on loan for one year.
+On 24 October 2020, he made his first appearance against Tigres, replacing Bruno Romo in defense.

+Alebrijes de Oaxaca

+On 29 January 2022, Marín joined Alebrijes de Oaxaca.

+Cancún FC

+On 28 December 2022, Marín joined second division side Cancún FC.

 International career

 Youth

 Marín captained the squad that participated in the 2013 FIFA U-20 World Cup in Turkey.

 Senior

 Marín got his first call up to the senior Mexico side for matches against New Zealand and Panama in October 2016.